SahilR2/MyForm-Backend/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the `MyForm-Backend` directory.
 3. Install dependencies: `npm install`
-4. Build and run the server: `npm run dev`
+4. Build and run the server: `npm start`

 ## API Endpoints